 Alma, the Spanish word for soul, is what winemaker Bibiana González Rave’s wines are all about.
 She puts a lot of energy and tenacious soul into her grapes, so that they are the best quality for the wines she loves to make.

 Four examples of her label, Alma de Cattleya, are listed below.
-Two of them, a Sonoma County Sauvignon Blanc, as well as the Rosé of Pinot Noir are both made from grapes harvested in 2020 —which as you may well remember, was a TERRIBLE year.
+Two of them, a Sonoma County Sauvignon Blanc, as well as the Rosé of Pinot Noir are both made from grapes harvested in 2020 —which as you may well remember, was a TERRIBLE year (but not for these wines!).
 The pandemic, a tempestuous election, and racial unrest were quite challenging enough.
 For California winemakers, the raging wildfires compounded anxieties.

 The 2020 Vintage

 Per Bibiana, 2020 marked the fourth year the North Coast was affected by fires.
 In 2017, she faced the most difficult harvest of her career.
 “The pressure, sadness, and anxiety from seeing the fruits of my efforts being potentially tainted by heavy smoke in the air was simply overwhelming—and this was after 20 previous vintages.”
 Almost 6,000 structures were burned in Sonoma County, and winemakers had to make numerous, quick decisions for each vineyard, block, tank, fermenter, barrel choice, etc. Even in a “normal” harvest year, and if weather is ideal, wineries have a lot on their collective plates.
 Add the stress of fire and smoke, and it can be devastating.